 Not everybody knows a warm circle of family and friends and in The Netherlands there are many lonely people struggling to participate in society.

 The Netherlands is very efficient.
 Time-paths are set for government requests and proposals.
 And almost everything is listed on the Internet in different languages, this way the government makes all services within reach of all nationalities.
 The Netherlands is a very accommodating country for immigrants.

 Although, like every other country, it has its fair share of bureaucracy, efficiency rules in the goal-orientated society.

 Dutch people love riding bicycles, and there are plenty in the Netherlands and come in all sorts and shapes, even to transport children.

 The climate in The Netherlands

-The Netherlands knows 4 seasons, Spring Summer Autumn and Winter.
+The Netherlands knows 4 seasons, Spring, Summer, Autumn, and Winter.
 Due to climate changes the line between the season is not so clear anymore as it was in the past.
 You can have hot summerlike days in winter and cold rainy days in summer.
 The average temperature in the Netherland can be around 30ºC on a summer day, any higher people call it a heat-wave.
-It would not be The Netherlands is there was not an emergency-plan that becomes effective when temperatures rise that high.
+It would not be The Netherlands if there was not an emergency-plan that becomes effective when temperatures rise that high.